-Shrouded House is, at its heart, a house for a maturing family, designed to accommodate the clients and their teenage children in multiple modes of occupation – as individuals, as a family unit, or with extended family and friends – with equal ease.
+It’s a family home, designed to accommodate a couple and their teenagers in multiple modes: as individuals, as a family unit, or with extended family and friends.

 The new house has the same internal area as the one it replaced (a Californian bungalow), but occupies half the footprint, so there’s more outdoor space to use.
 There’s also better solar orientation in all the living spaces.

 It’s partially withdrawn from the street, angled and retreating to bring privacy to the living spaces and main bedroom.
 Rather than relegating the veggie garden to the back, we’ve put it in the front yard, which makes good use of the land and brings interest to the streetscape.